pantheon-systems/documentation/source/content/guides/new-relic/04-new-relic-quicksilver.md

 ## Activate New Relic&reg; Performance Monitoring Pro

-Follow the instructions at [New Relic APM Pro](/guides/new-relic/activate-new-relic) to activate New Relic&reg; Performance Monitoring for your site.
+ Performance Monitoring for your site.

 ## Configure Quicksilver Hook to Record Deployments

+1. Follow the instructions to [activate New Relic APM Pro](/guides/new-relic/activate-new-relic) if you have not already activated it.

-Next, we'll use Pantheon's Quicksilver hooks to run our example [New Relic script](https://github.com/pantheon-systems/quicksilver-examples/blob/master/new_relic_deploy/new_relic_deploy.php) immediately after code is synced on Dev or a Multidev environment and after code is deployed to Test and Live.
+1. Use Pantheon's Quicksilver hooks to run our example [New Relic script](https://github.com/pantheon-systems/quicksilver-examples/blob/master/new_relic_deploy/new_relic_deploy.php) immediately after code is synced on Dev or a Multidev environment and after code is deployed to Test and Live.
 The script configured in this guide applies a label to the Deployment page in New Relic.

 <Alert title="Variables" type="export">